DiscipleTools/disciple-tools-mailchimp/README.md

 - Navigate to the Extensions (D.T) > Mailchimp menu item in the admin area.
 - Enter Mailchimp API key.
 - Disable sync update flags in both directions, during initial setup.
-- Specify sync run starting point timestamps and save updates.
+- Save updates.
-- Select supported Mailchimp lists and save update.
-- Generate hidden identifier fields for each supported Mailchimp list and save update.
-    - Ensure to take backups of any pre-existing Mailchimp lists prior to creation of hidden identifier fields.
+- Ensure to take backups of any pre-existing Mailchimp lists prior to adding any supported lists.
+- Select and add supported Mailchimp lists.
-- Select supported D.T. post types and field types and save update.
+- Select and add supported D.T. post and field types.
 - Navigate to Mappings tab.
 - For each selected supported Mailchimp list, assign a D.T. post type and create sync field mappings.
 - Save mapping updates.
 - Once all sync field mappings have been created for all lists, enable sync update flags (General Tab), one direction at a time; until all records have been linked and initially sync'd.
-- Enable sync runs in both directions and have the plugin take it from there!
+- Finally, enable sync runs in both directions and have the plugin take it from there! :)

 ## Contribution